bongiozzo/musica_mustdie/output/band_littledeadbertha.md

 # Little Dead Bertha

-Дискография
+## Дискография

-"In memorium premortis" 1998, Doom
+### "In memorium premortis" 1998, Doom

+1.Intro
+2.Pipe
+3.Your fate is pain
+4.Get to like me
+5.In memorium premortis
+6. Wind in emptiness
+7.My naked ideal
+8.Dreams now comfort for defunct
+9. Sentence of suffering

-"Two sides..."
+### "Two sides..."
 2000, Doom

+1.Intro.Sunrise
+2.Two Sides of...
+3.Frosties War
+4.The Dawn of Times
+5.Indifference
+6. Who Dares...
+7.Remember Future
+8.The Timelessness
+9.Future World
+10.Wolfdance

-"Way Of Blind" 2005, Melodic Death Metal
+### "Way Of Blind" 2005, Melodic Death Metal

+1. Without Hope
+2. Raven
+3. I Don't Believe
+4. My Evil Wish
+5. Last Way In Nowhere
+6. Force and Brave
+7. Way Of Blind
+8. Requiem *

+* Originally performed in 1994

-"Dance...In Darkness" 2007, Melodic Death Metal
+### "Dance...In Darkness" 2007, Melodic Death Metal

+1 Reign Of Eternal Night
+2 Angel And Pain
+3 My Naked Ideal
+4 Wolf Dance

-"Dead Years Of...
-Live [DVD]" 2009, Melodic Death Metal "Angel & Pain" 2010, Melodic Death Metal
+### "Dead Years Of...
+Live [DVD]" 2009, Melodic Death Metal

+### "Angel & Pain" 2010, Melodic Death Metal

+1. Intro
+2. Mistake
+3. Angel & Pain
+4. Reign of Eternal Night
+5. Wind of Other Side
+6. Blood on the Blade
+7. Creeping in the Mist
+8. Truth of This World
+9. If You Try
+10. Let Me Roust Your Soul
+11. Slave of Bloody Rain
+12. The Ocean (Forgive-Me-Not Cover)

 ## Отношения с другими группами